 At the beginning of the film Frank Costello instructs the store clerk to fill a brown paper bag with various groceries for the kid Colin Sullivan, notably a couple of loaves of bread and a couple of quarts of milk.
 In the last scene of the film we see adult Colin Sullivan walking into his apartment with a paper bag full of groceries, two of the items you can see in the bag during this scene are a couple of loaves of bread and a couple of quarts of milk.

 Right after the time skip in the beginning of the movie, during the first lesson at the police academy, the teacher is elaborating on the details of a gunshot wound to the head, which is the leading cause of the vast majority of deaths throughout the course of the rest of the movie.

-In scene near the end where Sullivan (Damon) is walking to his apartment the floor has large patterned x's in the carpet.
-He walks over 2 of them as he approaches the door.
-It's as if to say strike 1, strike 2, and strike three being the coup de grace to the head from Dignum (Wahlberg).
+In the final scene, as Sullivan (Damon) walks to his apartment, the floor has large patterned x's on the carpet.
+He walks over two of them as he approaches the door.
+It's as if to say strike one, strike two, and strike three being the coup de grace from Dignum (Wahlberg).